TGIF at ZLAC

 For Members and their Guests

-Location of meeting TBD.
+Meeting location is the clubhouse.
 You may bring your own dinner or snack.
 BYOB.

 The book club includes a rating system.